htevin/enterprise-identity-management-lab/README.md

 1. Navigated to **Identity** > **Users** > **All users**.
 2. Selected **Bulk operations** > **Bulk create** and downloaded the strict CSV schema template.
-3. Populated the template with compliant data, retaining the mandatory `version:v1.0` header row and aligning UPNs with the verified tenant domain:
+3. Populated the template with compliant data:
    * Diana Prince (Wonder Woman)
    * Barry Allen (The Flash)
    * Arthur Curry (Aquaman)